VivekAgarwalRepo/MongoEbay/README.md

 <p>This project is an adaptation of a three-tier E-Commerce architecture such as 'Ebay'.
 It makes use of MEAN stack web-development to enhance request handling performance and makes use of messaging service such as RabbitMQ.</p>

-<p> This is a completely RESTful API based application and makes use of HTTP protocol.The back-end of this application is built using Node Javascript and the database used is a No-SQL and helps in improving scalability of the architecture.</p>
+<p> This is a completely RESTful API based application and makes use of HTTP protocol.The back-end of this application is built using Node Javascript.
+The database used is No-SQL which helps in storing product metadata and improving scalability of the architecture.</p>

 <p> The middleware is built using RabbitMQ messaging service to ensure that no requests are lost and proper subscription and publishing queues are maintained, from where requests are assigned to servers</p>